Main

 In addition, the EU Conflict Minerals Regulation (“Regulation”) requires importers into the EU of conflict minerals, as defined by the Regulation, to conduct supply chain due diligence (including establishing a risk management system, and carrying out risk management, independent third-party audits, and disclosure of information).

-Mitsui & Co. and consolidated subsidiaries do not have reporting obligations under the U.S. Securities and Exchange Act and are not subject to reporting and disclosure obligations under the Act.
+Mitsui & Co. and consolidated subsidiaries do not have reporting obligations under the U.S. Securities and Exchange Act and are not subject to reporting and disclosure obligations regarding conflict minerals under the Act.
 We have also confirmed that none of our consolidated subsidiaries established in the EU import conflict minerals subject to the Regulation into the EU.

 Fisheries Initiatives